rackerlabs/docs-ras-databases/docs/ras-databases-handbook/admin-maintenance.rst

 -  Enable auditing features built into the database products, as requested

-DB Clustering and High Availability
+DB clustering and high availability
 ------------------------------------

 .. list-table::